MicrosoftDocs/azure-devops-docs/docs/project/search/administration.md

 If you can't install the version of Java required by Search because of other dependencies, you can:

-* Install Azure DevOps Server or TFS together with the Search extension on a server that doesn't have Java installed.
+* Install Azure DevOps Server with the Search extension on a server that doesn't have Java installed.
 We don't recommend this action for more than 250 users or CPU utilization greater than 50% or multiple ATs).

-* Install Search and the JRE on a [separate server](#separate-server) from Azure DevOps Server or TFS.
+* Install Search and the JRE on a [separate server](#separate-server) from Azure DevOps Server.

 > [!NOTE]
 > If you're using Oracle Server JRE 8, which was the default for Search in TFS (Azure DevOps Server doesn't use Oracle Server JRE 8), be aware of the following: